Gloriousjoy/OverBooked/README.md

 # Description;

 # Setup instructions:
 The user can search for a book they want to read.
-The user can review the books before they choose to read a specific book since a preview is available.
+The user can review the books before they choose to read a specific book since a preview is available where the subject of the project is displayed. the author is also listed along side the cover of the book.
+Total editions is also displayed .
 # Link to the live site:
 https://ornate-chimera-9b0a68.netlify.app/book